 - Enter your Susquehanna email address and submit the form.
 Merit will send you a confirmation email with a link to finish the claiming process.

-- Claim your Merit page using Facebook, Twitter or email and follow the corresponding prompts.
-During the claiming process, students will be presented with several opportunities to select their own privacy settings and permissions.
+- Claim your Merit page using Facebook, Twitter or email, and follow the corresponding prompts.
+You will see several options regarding privacy settings and permissions.

 Your Merit page creates a positive online identity to help ensure your future success.
 Decision-makers looking to fill their next internship, job or grad school class often research applicants online.
-It's important in today's competitive job market to make sure your online impression is a good one.
-Merit helps you do that by showcasing your accomplishments with official college badges authenticating each achievement.
+Merit helps you be competitive by showcasing your accomplishments with official Susquehanna University badges authenticating each achievement.

 Merit and Susquehanna maintain compliance with the Family Educational Rights and Privacy Act (FERPA).
-The information contained in your Merit profile, such as first name, last name and hometown, is considered "directory information" and does not conflict with FERPA.
+The information contained in your Merit profile, such as name, hometown, class year and major, is considered directory information and does not conflict with FERPA.

-To opt out of the program, simply click on the opt-out button at the bottom of an email you receive from Merit.
-There is also an opt-out link on your Merit page, or you can email your request to firstname.lastname@example.org.
+Opt out of the program at the bottom of a Merit email, on your Merit page or email your request to firstname.lastname@example.org.